timothylalbrecht/heroku-test/README.md

 * Brendan Cannell: The crazy guy that thought it would be fun to learn native and port this whole thing

-* Beth Wehner: The quiet map queen, both Google Maps and leaf
+* Beth Wehner: The quiet map queen, both Google Maps and Leaflet.js

 * Tim Albrecht: Specialty react components, group rubber duck debugger, and a sweet readme